VicSolWang/eslint-config-wzx-vue/README.md

 ## :rocket: Usage

-Add eslint-config-wzx-vue to the "extends" in your `.eslintrc.* file`.
+Starting from v5.x, we will use the new flat eslint config.
+Add eslint-config-wzx-vue in your `eslint.config.js`.

-    {
-      "extends": "wzx-vue"
-    }
+    import wzxVue from 'eslint-config-wzx-vue';

+    export default [
+      ...wzxVue,
+    ]

 :bulb: Typescript eslint needs `tsconfig.json` in your project root directory.
 And the config will select the rules of `vue2` or `vue3` according to the vue version installed in your project.